CodePushGo/website/src/content/docs/docs/plugin/api.md

 ---
 title: "Functions and settings"
-description: "All available method and settings of the plugin"
+description: "Learn about all available method and settings of the updater plugin of Capgo, and how to use it"
 sidebar:
   order: 2
 ---

-# Updater Plugin Config
+## Updater Plugin Config

 See the Github [Readme](https://github.com/Cap-go/capacitor-updater) for more information.

 <docgen-config>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

-React NativeUpdater can be configured with these options:
+CapacitorUpdater can be configured with these options:

 | Prop                         | Type                 | Description                                                                                                                                                                                     | Default                                            | Since   |
 | ---------------------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | ------- |